 People can still make applications for benefits online if they are eligible.

 Jobcentres were open to support people who were not able to use phones or the internet, including homeless people.
-From 1 July, Jobcentres are further opening up, with appropriate safety measures in place for COVID-19, to enable them to safely see more claimants.
+From 1 July, Jobcentres opened with appropriate safety measures in place for COVID-19, to enable them to safely see more claimants.
 Work Coaches will be working with claimants to start to help them in their work search and creating and agreeing their Claimant Commitment.

 If you are already claiming Universal Credit and think you may have been affected by coronavirus, please contact your work coach as soon as possible.
 You can do this through your online journal or by calling the helpline.